 How Long Does It Take to Make a Fruit Fool?

-How Long Will Fruit Fool Last in the Refrigerator?
+How Long Will Cranberry Fool Last in the Refrigerator?

-If you make your fool whipped cream based like my cranberry fool, it will be fine in the fridge for up to 4 days before serving.
+If you make your whipped cream-based fool like this one, it will be fine in the fridge for up to 4 days before serving.
 A nice make-ahead during the busy Christmas baking season.
 Nice to have a no-bake dessert option on hand, right?

 Making Fruit Fool with Cranberry Sauce